Galactagogue Foods That Have Helped Me Breastfeed Better

 I decided to write this post when I recently whipped up an old favorite for a few days’ worth of easy lunches: Faith’s Warm Chickpea Salad with Cumin & Garlic.

 After two days of lunching on this, I noticed an increased milk supply (I’m currently nursing my three-month-old daughter).
 Then I put two and two together: cumin seeds are supposed to be a galactagogue!
 So is garlic!
-Now, the recipe also includes mint, which supposedly decreases milk supply, but clearly the cumin seed won out in this case.
+Now, the recipe also includes mint, which supposedly decreases breast milk supply, but clearly the cumin seed won out in this case.

-Galactagogues are generally herbs or foods like these that, when ingested, increase a lactating mother’s milk supply.
+Galactagogues are generally fresh herbs or foods like these that, when ingested, increase a lactating mother’s milk supply.
 They’re often taken in supplement form or teas, but you can consume them as really delicious prepared foods, too!

 Galactagogues and their milk-promoting functions generally aren’t scientifically proven, but instead are used because of anecdotal evidence passed on from mother to mother.
 That’s what I’m doing here — I’m no scientist, but I am a mother with a few years’ worth of nursing experience sharing what I’ve learned.